 - If you sell, distribute or manufacture and are the first importer of batteries into the province, we encourage you to review the regulation to determine your obligation.
 If you determine that your organization is obligated, you will be required to implement a solution for the collection and safe disposal of hazardous waste including single-use and rechargeable household batteries.
 Call2Recycle is committed to working as your trusted partner fulfilling your battery recycling obligations in Saskatchewan and all of Canada’s regulated provinces.

-- If you determine you are obligated under The Household Hazardous Waste Products Stewardship Regulation, you will be able to register Saskatchewan as a new jurisdiction in Call2Recycle’s online reporting portal, GreenTrax, starting October 2020.
+- If you determine you are obligated under The Household Hazardous Waste Products Stewardship Regulation, you can now register Saskatchewan as a new jurisdiction in Call2Recycle’s online reporting portal, GreenTrax.

-- An updated product guide and fee schedule will be posted the Steward Resources section of this website in October 2020, in accordance with the 90-day notice period prior to the program effective date scheduled for January 1, 2021.
+- An updated product guide and fee schedule listing regulated products and their associated EHFs are now posted here on the Steward Resources section of this website, in accordance with the 90-day notice period prior to the program effective date scheduled for January 1, 2021.